 Johan Von Schreeb

-I am a medical doctor specialised in general surgery and did my first field mission in 1989 with Médecins Sans Frontières (MSF), and has since then continued to work with MSF in disasters world wide.
-For WHO, I coordinated international response to the Ebola outbreak in Sierra Leone.
-In 2016.
-In 2016-17, I supported trauma care support to Mosul and in 2017 provided trainings in trauma care in Donetsk, eastern Ukraine and in 2018 conducted similar trainings in Yemen, all for WHO.
-I collaborate with WHO and have co-authored the WHO publication "Classification and standards for Foreign Medical Teams (FMT) in sudden onset disasters" and "Essential clinical care in conflicts and complex emergencies"
+I am a medical doctor specialised in general surgery and did my first field mission in 1989 with Médecins Sans Frontières (MSF), and have continued to work with MSF in disasters world wide.
+For WHO, I served as WHOs EMT coordinator during the Ebola outbreak in Sierra Leone 2014.
+In 2016-17, I gave trauma care support in Mosul and in 2017 conducted trainings in trauma care in Donetsk, eastern Ukraine and in 2018 conducted similar trainings in Yemen, all for WHO.
+During the Covid-19 pandemic I have served as an advisor on disaster medicine to the Swedish National Board of health and welfare as well as to Stockholm county council.
+In August 2020 I was deployed as EMT coordinator for WHO to Lebanon for 5 months following the Beirut blast and explosion of Covid-19 cases

-I am the co-founder of the Swedish section of MSF and served as its President for seven years.
+I am the co-founder of the Swedish section of MSF and served as its President for seven years and have been board member of MSF Belgium and Hong Kong.

 Based on my field experience as a front line surgeon I published the book “Katastrofdoktorn” Brombergs förlag, 2015.
 I regularly appear as a disaster medicine expert in radio and television.

 The research aims at providing scientific evidence to support improvements in assisting people and populations affected by disasters worldwide.
 Moreover, my research explores how health needs and risks vary depending on type of disaster and context.
 My group also explores type and level of trauma care needed in resource scarce settings and assess predictions models for early trauma mortality.
+We also assess health system resilience to disasters.
 Please see publication list for more information.

 The Centre for Research on Health Care in Disasters runs several courses that focuses on managing significant number of disaster affected including management of injuries.
 The courses cover both clinical and public aspects of disasters using limited resources.
-The courses include the Erasmus + course "public health in disasters", http://publichealthdisasters.eu that is offered in partnership with two European Universities.
+The courses include the two year Erasmus Mundus course "public health in disasters", http://publichealthdisasters.eu that is offered in partnership with two European Universities.
 A 20 ECT course "public health response in disasters" is offered as a free standing course.
 Every semester a two week elective course (SVK) in "disaster medicine" for medical students is offered.
 Moreover, a 9-week humanitarian health assistance course is offered for volunteers deploying with Médecins Sans Frontières (MSF).
 We offer specific trainings in disaster medicine for Swedish doctors undergoing specialisation.
 Through KI education the centre commisions courses and accepts assignments.
+In 2020 we develop on line courses in hygiene procedures for health staff working with Covid 19.
+The courses has had more than 160 000 students

 Professor, MD, PhD, Specialist in general surgery